-⚠ The speaker remains attached via a very thin flex cable.
+⚠ The speaker remains attached via a very thin ribbon cable.
 Be careful not to strain or damage the cable.

-Use a hairdryer or heat gun or prepare an iOpener and apply it to the top front of the display for about a minute, in order to soften the adhesive securing the sensors.
+Use a hairdryer or heat gun or prepare an iOpener and apply it to the top front of the display for 1-2 minutes, in order to soften the adhesive securing the sensors.

-- Carefully slide the flat edge of your spudger underneath the flex cable below the microphone. - Twist gently to separate the microphone, while being careful not to strain or damage the flex cable. - If needed, use the point of the spudger to finish separating the microphone from its notch in the front panel.
+- Carefully slide the edge of your opening pick underneath the flex cable below the microphone. - Twist gently to separate the microphone, while being careful not to strain or damage the flex cable. - If needed, use the point of the spudger to finish separating the microphone from its notch in the front panel.